LewisRa/Linux/README.md

 databases for mail and temporary storage for printer queues also known as the spool.

-/home folder is where you store your personal files and documents.
+**/home** folder is where you store your personal files and documents.
 Each user has their own home folder and each user can only access their own unless they use admin permissions.
-Some users mount the home folder on a different drive or different partition which allows you to reinstall your system and preserve your files the home folder also contains many different directories which store your application settings a hidden directory is simply one that starts with a period Linux hides these by default you can view them in the file manager by selecting show hidden files or by pressing ctrl H this is of course using Nautilus in gnome and some file managers might be different PC man FM is also press ctrl H to view hidden files if you're in the terminal and you list files it'll only show you what is not hidden unless you specify - a for all and now you can see all your hidden files these hidden directory store things like cache some applications like a browser used to store temporary files other applications might store thumbnails or information that will be used over and over repeatedly
+Some users mount the home folder on a different drive or different partition which allows you to reinstall your system and preserve your files the home folder also contains many different directories which store your application settings.
+A hidden directory is simply one that starts with a period, Linux hides these by default you can view them in the file manager by selecting show hidden files or by pressing ctrl H this is using Nautilus in gnome .
+If you're in the terminal and you list files, it'll only show you what is not hidden unless you specify - a for all and now you can see all your hidden files these hidden directory store things like cache some applications like a browser used to store temporary files other applications might store thumbnails or information that will be used over and over repeatedly.
+Also there are folders like config and local which store individual application settings.

-then you have folders like
-config and local which store individual application settings.